rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 └────────┴─────────────────┴──────────┘
 ```

-#### 4. Find the soil issues present for each `Hort_Client` and number of analyses done at each site, list the results in descending order of no_soil_analyses
+#### 4. Find the soil issues present at each property, the number of analyses done at each site

 1. Say that at `Hort_Client` property named `hc_175`, we want to get soil condition frequencies relevant to this property.
   ```sql